cloudenochcsis/Application-Code-for-EKS/Infra/README.md

 ## Credits

-This project is based on the excellent **Terraform Full Course with Azure** by Piyush Sachdeva.
-A copy of this project was taken from the original course repository to learn and practice GitOps and Terraform concepts.
+This project is a fork of the excellent **Terraform Full Course with Azure** by Piyush Sachdeva.
+The codebase has been taken and modified from the original course repository to suit this project's specific GitOps and enterprise deployment requirements.

 **Original Course Repository**: [https://github.com/piyushsachdeva/Terraform-Full-Course-Azure](https://github.com/piyushsachdeva/Terraform-Full-Course-Azure)